 Not all solicitors do legal aid work.
 You will need to find out which solicitors or organisations do this work in your area.
 In some areas, Citizens Advice or Law Centres do work under legal aid.

 If you are entitled to legal aid, Civil Legal Advice might be able to give you advice by telephone.
 They can also point you in the direction of local solicitors who do work under legal aid.
 Their details are in the Useful contacts section at the bottom of this page.

 Some insurance policies cover legal advice.
-Check your home and car insurance policies to see whether your insurance company may to pay for legal advice.
-You can take your insurance policy to a solicitor to see if you don’t have to pay.
+You can check your home and car insurance policies, for example.
+You can see whether your insurance company will pay for legal advice.
+You can take your insurance policy to a solicitor to see if your insurance company have to pay.

 Your insurance policy might help you get legal advice for other things.
 For example, your car insurance policy might cover the cost of legal advice if you have a problem at work.

 d) ‘No win, no fee’